madguy007/fedex-logistics-performance-dashboard/README.md

 This project demonstrates an end-to-end, industry-aligned analytics workflow where:
 - Python is used for exploration and validation
 - SQL defines business-truth KPIs
-- Power BI delivers insights through clear, interactive storytelling
+- Power BI delivers insights through clear, interactive storytelling.

 The dashboard supports both executive-level monitoring and operational decision-making.